Katherine Waldron

 Katherine Waldron is a former American politician who served in the Florida House of Representatives from 2022 to 2024.
 A Democrat, she represented the 93rd district.
 She served two terms as Port of Palm Beach commissioner from 2017 to 2022.

 Elections

 2022 Florida House of Representatives Election

 In 2022, Katherine Waldron filed to run for the recently redrawn House District 93.
 She faced off against Seth Densen in the primaries.
 In the general election, she narrowly beat Saulis Banionis, a pain management doctor, by less than a percentage point.

 One of her endorsements for the primary was Mike Caruso, a Republican representative in the Florida House.
 Caruso said that he endorsed Waldron for their work together in providing hurricane relief to the Bahamas.
 This endorsement drew criticism from local Republicans, who voted to censure him.

 2024 Florida House of Representatives Election

-Rep. Waldron is currently running for re-election.
+Rep. Waldron ran for re-election against Wellington Mayor Anne Gerwig.
+Waldron ultimately lost to Gerwig, earning 49.81% of the vote to Gerwig's 50.19%.

 Florida House of Representatives

 2023 Florida Legislative Session

 Governor DeSantis signed into law Waldron's bill that transferred an environmental preserve and nearby property in Wellington from an independent water control district to a dependent special district.